-PART IV: U.S. IMPORTS, APPARENT CONSUMPTION, AND MARKET SHARES firms account for the overwhelming bulk of imports from Japan: .
-The importers add no value to the imported product.
+PART IV: U.S. IMPORTS, APPARENT CONSUMPTION, AND MARKET SHARES

-The overwhelming bulk of needle bearing wire imported into the United States is produced in Japan.1 Needle bearing wire from European countries such as Sweden, Italy, and Germany has entered the United States, but to date only in relatively small quantities.
+The overwhelming bulk of needle bearing wire imported into the United States is produced in Japan.
+Needle bearing wire from European countries such as Sweden, Italy, and Germany has entered the United States, but to date only in relatively small quantities.
 The petitioner estimates that imports from countries other than Japan account for no more than 5 percent of total imports.